akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 of them is slowing down the other by dropping earlier unconsumed elements from the upstream if necessary, and repeating the last value for the downstream if necessary.

 We have two options to implement this feature.
-In both cases we will use `GraphStage` to build our custom element.
+In both cases we will use @ref[`GraphStage`](stream-customize.md), to build our custom operator.
 In the first version we will use a provided initial value `initial` that will be used to feed the downstream if no upstream element is ready yet.
 In the `onPush()` handler we overwrite the `currentValue` variable and immediately relieve the upstream by calling `pull()`.
 The downstream `onPull` handler is very similar, we immediately relieve the downstream by emitting `currentValue`.